 The ATS and IDSA have presented recommendations for the diagnosis and management of community-acquired pneumonia.

-A double-blind trial found omadacycline to be noninferior to moxifloxacin for the treatment of community-acquired bacterial pneumonia.
+Lefamulin appears to be noninferior in safety and efficacy compared with moxifloxicin in the treatment of community-acquired bacterial pneumonia.